stacychoco/design-patterns-and-data-structures/README.md

-# design-patterns-and-data-structures
+# Design Patterns & Data Structures
-Design Patterns &amp; Data Structures
+This repository houses the homework of the Design Patterns &amp; Data Structures class for Bennington College.